arsamme/Laravel-Auto-Deploy-Envoy-Script/README.md

 Inspired by [sajadabasi/auto-deploy-scripts](https://github.com/sajadabasi/auto-deploy-scripts).

 - This script will provide a zero-downtime deployment.
+- Safe to run.
+All changes will revert if script fails.
 - You can config and change almost everything.
 - You'll be notified how many seconds your deploy took at the end.
 - Very easy to use.
 Start deploy just with one command.